Leslie Blackmon, “Family Swing”, collage/hand-painted papers

 Information for Accepted Artists

-Feb 16 Notifications are sent by email. contact MFA if you do not receive notice.
+By Feb.
+14 All entrants notified by email.
+Check MFA website or contact MFA if you do not receive notice.

 - All work delivered to the gallery must have the following information affixed to the non-viewing side of artwork: